ZupIT/horusec/horusec-csharp/README.md

 ...
 ```

-If you wish, the same processes can be done for the [JVM type builders' package](/development-kit/pkg/enums/engine/advisories/jvm) too.
 Finally check if all tests have passed and if possible add a unit test within [csharp_test.go](/development-kit/pkg/enums/engine/advisories/csharp/csharp_test.go) exemplifying the scenario that this new rule would apply.